South Carolina Military Medical Malpractice Attorneys

 Contact our South Carolina veterans’ rights attorneys today

-The South Carolina military medical malpractice attorneys of McGowan, Hood & Felder, LLC have years of experience litigating the most challenging of cases.
+The South Carolina military medical malpractice attorneys of McGowan, Hood, Felder & Phillips, LLC have years of experience litigating the most challenging of cases.
 We are ready and able to provide veterans and their families with the skill and commitment that their claim deserves.
 Call 855-296-0828 or fill out the contact form to make an appointment for a free case evaluation at one of our offices conveniently located in Rock Hill, Anderson, Sumter, Georgetown, and Charleston, Greenville, and Columbia.

 - Brian Tally Inspires the VA Medical Care and Liability Improvement Act